Tecumseh Motorcycle Festival Cancelled for 2022

 WELCOME YOU TO

 A family-friendly event for everyone!

-This festival is a fundraiser for Magdalene Omaha to assist them in providing support, safe housing, counseling and other services to survivors of sex trafficking.
+This festival is a fundraiser for Magdalene Omaha to assist them in providing support, safe housing, counseling, employment opportunities and other much-needed services to survivors of Nebraska's sex trafficking industry.

 Thank you SO much to all of our corporate sponsors.
 Special thanks to our Platinum Level and Diamond Level corporate sponsors for making so much possible!